neg-serg/negwm/README.md

 *nsd* and *circled* can be configured over toml files with inotify-based autoreload.

-*listner* : application that run all modules and handle configuration of ppi3+i3 and modules on python.
+*negi3mods* : application that run all modules and handle configuration of ppi3+i3 and modules on python.
 Also handles toml-configs updating.

 *menud* : menu module including i3-menu with hackish autocompletion, menu to